HAMNET-Access-Protocol/manual.hnap.de/docs/build_apps.md

 If you do not want to compile the complete firmware image, but still want to make changes to the basestation/client, use this guide for how to cross-compile the applications.

+### 1. Get ARM toolchain

+!!! note "Already got Xilinx SDK installed?"
-If you already have the Xilinx SDK installed, you can skip the first step.
+    If you already have the Xilinx SDK installed, you can skip this step.

-### 1. Get arm toolchain and pluto sysroot
+    You may have to add the toolchain folder to your path, though.
+    (add `export PATH=$PATH:/opt/Xilinx/SDK/2018.2/gnu/aarch32/lin/gcc-arm-linux-gnueabi/bin`
+    to `~/.profile`)

 First, the arm toolchain has to be installed.
 Again, a more detailed instruction can be found [here](https://wiki.analog.com/university/tools/pluto/devs/embedded_code).